1313e/PRISM/README.rst

 Model dispersion with PRISM, a "Probabilistic Regression Instrument for Simulating Models"
 =========================================================================================
-PRISM is a Python 2/3 package that provides an alternative method to MCMC for analyzing models.
+PRISM is a Python 2/3 package that provides an alternative method to MCMC for analyzing scientific models.

 Introduction
 ------------